saraswatsh/CytoProfile/README.md

 <!-- badges: end -->

 The goal of CytProfile is to conduct quality control using biological meaningful cutoff on raw measured values of cytokines.
-Test on distributional symmetry to suggest the adopt of transformation.
+Specifically, test on distributional symmetry to suggest the adopt of transformation.
-Exploratory analysis including summary statistics, enriched boxplot, and barplots.
-Univariate analysis and Multivariate analysis options are further available to dive deeper
+Conduct exploratory analysis including summary statistics, generate enriched barplots, and boxplots.
+Further, conduct univariate analysis and multivariate analysis for advance analysis.

 ## Installation